 These vegan and gluten free scallion pancakes (green onion cakes) are the perfect salty appetizer for any party.
 They’re loaded with green onions and jalapeños and have an ADDICTIVE dipping sauce.

 I ran my fingers around the edge of the to-go container both quickly and delicately.
 The crinkling of the foil tapping up against the paper lid only made the anticipation stronger.
 It was like unwrapping a Christmas gift, after a certain point you just want to tear that thing open.

 Then the lid flew off and I got the warm and beautiful wift of Chinese scallion pancakes!

 I’ve loved Chinese take-out scallion pancakes every since I was a kid.
-Actually, as Tim can attest, anytime we see scallion pancakes on a menu, I always suggest that we order it.
+Anytime I see scallion pancakes on a menu, I always suggest that ordering it.
 There could be 50 other delicious sounding apps, but EVERY.
 SINGLE.
 TIME.
 I say “Oh, scallion pancakes sound good!”.